New additions for 2019: Eilat, Israel, and Petra, Jordan! Scroll down for details.

 Follow us on Facebook!

-2016 will be the fourth year for the MTSU Faculty-Led Study Abroad program to Israel!
-Both Dr. Byrnes and Dr. Petersen have traveled to Israel and will accompany the group throughout the program.
+2019 will be the seventh year for the MTSU Faculty-Led Study Abroad program to Israel, and the 7th year comes with some exciting new additions to the trip.
+In addition to all of the previous sites, we will visit Eilat, Israel, and Petra, Jordan.
+We will also spend one night in Tel Aviv for the first time this year.
 While in Israel, we will be accompanied by a professional guide and historian, Ronny Simon.
 Instruction in Israel will occur on site and in transit in English (our classroom will be Israel!).
 Dr. Petersen will provide course instruction prior to the trip as well.
 Students will have the opportunity to study the history of Israel as both a nation and a state along with the politics of modern, democratic Israel.
 We will visit many of the major Judeo-Christian sites during our tour as these locations are significant to the history of Israel and the relationship between Israel and the United States.
-Political site visits (scheduled) include: the Golan Heights, the Knesset, significant areas from the 1948 and 1967 wars, Yad Vashem, and more.
+Site visits (scheduled) include: the Golan Heights, the Knesset, significant areas from the 1948 and 1967 wars, Yad Vashem, Jerusalem, Masada, Petra and more.

 Click here to see what past participants say about their experience in Israel.